In the Next Room (or The Vibrator Play)

 In the Next Room (or The Vibrator Play) is a 2009 play by Sarah Ruhl, published by Samuel French.
-It concerns the early history of the vibrator, when doctors allegedly used it as a clinical device to bring women to orgasm as treatment for "hysteria."
+It concerns the early history of the vibrator, when doctors used it as a clinical device to bring women to orgasm as treatment for "hysteria."
 Other themes include Victorian ignorance of female sexual desire, motherhood, breastfeeding, and jealousy.
 The play was nominated for three 2010 Tony Awards.